cooperbrueck-spec/tennis-match-MLprediction-ecns460/README.md

 **Timespan:**
-Match data span from 1968 to the present however I will likely focus on a more recent subset where more advanced data is collected.
+Match data span from 1968 to the present however I will focus on a more recent subset 2010+ where more advanced data is collected.

 **Spatial coverage:**
 International professional ATP tournaments.